What doesn't matter

 Certainly, being smart helps.
 But, it won't get the job done.

-Moreover, as anyone going through Ph.D. school can tell you: lots of stupid people make it across the finish line and leave, Ph.D. in hand.
+Moreover, as anyone going through Ph.D. school can tell you: people of less than first-class intelligence make it across the finish line and leave, Ph.D. in hand.

 As my advisor used to tell me, "Whenever I felt depressed in grad school--when I worried I wasn't going to finish my Ph.D.--I looked at the people dumber than me finishing theirs, and I would think to myself, if that idiot can get a Ph.D., dammit, so can I."